-Fully enclosed design
+- Fully enclosed design

-No auto-bed leveling
+- No auto-bed leveling

-Auto bed levelling
+- Auto bed levelling

-Dual extrusion tends to be reserved for much pricier models.
+Rounding off our guide to the best 3D printer under $300 is the Giantarm Geeetech A10M 3D printer.
+Dual extrusion is usually reserved for pricier models.
 However, Giantarm has successfully managed to integrate the feature into the sub-$300 Giantarm Geeetech A10M 3D printer without compromising on other aspects of the machine.
 If anything, the printer boasts one of the best feature sets for under $300, which sees it flirt with the Creality Ender 3 V2 and Anycubic Mega S in terms of value for the money.